KohaILS/koha-manual-zh-cn/source/patrons.rst

       beginning you can fix that here

    -  Sort 1 and 2 are used for statistical purposes within your library

+   -  'Allow auto-renewal of items' is used to control whether this patron wants to automatically renew their checkouts.
+This requires the :ref:`automatic_renewal cronjob <cron-automatic-renewal-label>` to run daily.

    -  'Check for previous checkouts' is used to set the patron's personal preference regarding checking their circulation history to see if they have borrowed this